micrology/prsm/doc/help.md

 * **Share**.
 Shows a dialog box with a web link that you can copy and send to someone else.
 If they then access that link, they will see your network and can edit and add to it.
 See [Sharing](#sharing) below.
 * **Open file**.
 Read in a file containing a network from your computer drive.
 See [below](#file-formats) for supported file formats.
 The content of the file replaces the network in the browser.
 * **Save file**.
 Save the network in a file on your computer.
 The file is saved in the app's own format, or if you click on the small triangle next to the button, you can choose to save in GML (Graph Markup Language) or CSV (Comma Separated Values) formats.
+* **Search**.
+Search for factors by name.
 * **Help** Display this help page in a separate window.
 * **Settings**.
 Opens a panel that allows much more customisation and exploration of the network (see [Styling the map](#styling-the-map) below).

 To select a factor or a link, click on it.
 To select more than one, click on one factor or link and then *hold down* the pointer over the other.
 At the bottom of the window is the status bar, which will show which factors and links have been selected.
+Clicking anywhere on the background will deselect the factors and links.

 Also at the bottom of the window on the right is a slider that will adjust the magnification: slide to the right to make the factors and links larger and to the left to make them smaller (or click on the + and - signs).
 To return the network to a size that will fit neatly in the window, double click anywhere on the network background.

+Holding down the Shift key and then moving the mouse pointer will show a 'magnifying glass' with an enlarged view of the part of the map under the pointer.
+You need to be using a keyboard for this.

 Each node can be moved across the network pane by selecting it and dragging.
 The whole network can be moved by dragging the background.